Raynes Park High School

 Raynes Park High School is a co-educational comprehensive school which educates students aged 11 to 19.
-It is located in Raynes Park, England, coming under the London Borough of Merton.
+It is in Raynes Park, England, coming under the London Borough of Merton.
+The school was established as a boys' grammar school in 1935.
+It has a sixth form, and has additional provision for children who have an autism spectrum condition and an Education, Health and Care Plan (EHCP).

 Location

 Raynes Park High School is situated at the junction of the Kingston bypass (A3) and Bushey Road (A298).
 To the east, it is bounded by West Barnes Lane (B282), and just east of the boundary between the boroughs of Kingston upon Thames (New Malden) and Merton, and just north of the Shannon Corner junction of the A3/B282.

 TfL contracted bus routes that serve the school include 131, 152, 265, 655, K5, N87 with nearby National Rail stations include New Malden, Motspur Park and Raynes Park all operated by South Western Railway and all within the oyster fare zone.

 History

 The school first came into being as a boys only grammar school in 1935.
-It remained as such for the next 34 years until 1969 when it became a 13–18 boys' comprehensive.
-In September 1990, when as along with the rest of the borough's schools, it became a 12–16 mixed comprehensive.
-Finally in September 2010 like all other high schools in the borough, the school's sixth form was re-instated.
+Its first headmaster was John Garrett.
+It remained a grammar school for the next 34 years, until 1969, when it became a 13–18 boys' comprehensive.
+In September 1990, along with the rest of the borough's schools, it became a 12–16 mixed comprehensive.
+Finally in September 2010, like all other high schools in the borough, the school's sixth form was re-instated.
 The school is now an official mixed 11–19.